 The mission of the Johns Hopkins Berman Institute of Bioethics is to conduct advanced scholarship on the ethics of clinical practice, biomedical science, and public health, both locally and globally, and to engage students, trainees, the public, and policy-makers in serious discourse about these issues.
 We are committed to the following:

-(4) informing the public about bioethical issues; and
+- Informing the public about bioethical issues.

-(5) contributing to more ethical public policies and practices.
+- Contributing to more ethical public policies and practices.

 Established in 1995, the Berman Institute is now one of the largest centers of its kind in the world.
 Today, the Berman Institute consists of more than 30 core and affiliated faculty from the Johns Hopkins School of Medicine, School of Nursing, Bloomberg School of Public Health, and the Krieger School of Arts and Sciences.
 Faculty work collaboratively on scholarship and teaching in the Institute’s five areas of focus: